 Microsoft packages and sells its Office productivity solutions in different ways.
 As such, every subsequent release of it triggers a lot of confusion in the user’s community.
-Although many customers use Microsoft Office regularly, they aren’t really aware of the basic difference between Microsoft Office and Office 365.
+Although many customers use Microsoft Office regularly, they aren’t really aware of the basic difference between Microsoft Office and Microsoft 365 (Formerly Office 365).
 We have tried to clear this difference.

 Other important points that can certainly help you discern the difference between the two models of Office.